Live Chat Now

 Finally, any degree requirements that you have not met when you start looking for a master's degree program can affect how long it takes to earn your degree.
 For instance, just about every master's degree program is going to require you to earn a bachelor's degree before you can enroll.

 Another factor is any transfer credits you may be bringing with you from another school or program.
-Depending on the rules of each master’s program, you may be able to use the credit hours from previously completed courses to count toward your master’s degree, which may play a role in reducing the amount of time you’ll spend at school.
+Depending on the admissions requirements of your master’s program, you may be able to apply qualifying credit hours from previously completed courses toward your master’s degree, which may play a role in reducing the amount of time you’ll spend at school.

-At DeVry, we offer a variety of master's degree programs in technology, business, accounting and healthcare as part of our Keller Graduate School of Management.
-Explore our master's degree programs to find one that’s right for you, or contact our admissions team to answer your questions or for more information about how long it takes to earn a master's degree with us.
+At DeVry and our Keller Graduate School of Management, we offer a variety of master's degree programs in technology, business, accounting and healthcare, including an MBA program with 10 different specializations.
+Explore our master's degree programs to find one that’s right for you, or contact our Admissions Team for more information about how long it takes to earn a master's degree with us.
+Classes start soon!